-In May 2011, the FASB issued an Accounting Standards Update which clarifies requirements for how to measure fair value and for disclosing information about fair value measurements common to accounting principles generally accepted in the United States of America and International Financial Reporting Standards.
-This guidance is effective for interim and annual periods beginning on or after December 15, 2011.
+In February 2013, the FASB issued an Accounting Standards Update which requires companies to present either in a single note or parenthetically on the face of the financial statements, the effect of significant amounts reclassified from each component of accumulated other comprehensive income based on its source and the income statement line items affected by the reclassification.
+This guidance is effective for annual and interim reporting periods beginning after December 15, 2012.
 The adoption of this pronouncement did not have a material impact on our consolidated financial statements.

 ITEM 3.
-QUANTITATIVE AND QUALITATIVE DISCLOSURE ABOUT MARKET RISK
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK